Diabetes: Making Medical Decisions as Your Health Changes

 What is best for you?

 How do you want your health care to make your life better?
-For you, this could mean:
+For you, maybe this means:

 - Feeling better, or not feeling worse than you do now.